Financial Aid Satisfactory Academic Progress

 Part Four: Other Provisions

-Any student whose academic history shows a pattern of enrollment indicating inability or unwillingness to progress, such as numerous withdrawals or enrollment inconsistent with the student's educational objective, may be regarded as ineligible for future financial aid.
+- Any student whose academic history shows a pattern of enrollment indicating an inability or unwillingness to progress, such as numerous withdrawals or enrollment inconsistent with the student’s educational objective, may be regarded as ineligible for future financial aid.

 - Students who have completed all undergraduate degree course requirements but have not graduated for any reason are not eligible for funding.